Skip to content

 A call to GroupedDataset.data(indices) will return the data and labels of all samples for the given groups.
 But grouped_data[0] will return the data and labels of the first group, not the first data point and will therefore be in general different from grouped_data.data([0]).

-Grouping data can be useful to reduce computation time, e.g. for Shapley-based methods.
+Grouping data can be useful to reduce computation time, e.g. for Shapley-based methods, or to look at the importance of certain feature sets for the model.

 Dataset